rossumai/university/docs/learn/rossum-formulas/formula-fields.md

 As mentioned earlier, formula fields allow you to work with Python, enabling operations similar to those in serverless functions.
 However, formula fields are much simpler to maintain and manage, offering a streamlined approach for straightforward tasks.

+### Access document object information in formula field
+Unfortunately right now there is no better way than create a simple serverless function to store desired information to custom field and continue with that one in formula field.

 ### When to Use Formula Fields vs. Serverless Functions
 Formula fields are ideal for simple tasks such as data normalization or creating new fields based on existing ones.
 For more complex operations, serverless functions may be more appropriate.